What is food noise?

 Bottom line

-• For people who experience it, the effect usually starts within 1–2 weeks
+• For those who experience it, the effect usually starts within 1–2 weeks — often before significant weight loss

 • Many report this as the most impactful subjective change — greater than the weight loss itself in early weeks